yucombinator/trailstolove/content/posts/2024-08-10-mt-whitney/index.md

 image: "window-2.jpg"
 ---

 Mt.
 Whitney is a very special hike, but also an extremely challenging one.
 It's the tallest mountain in the continental US and hikeable without special gear, and considered a must-do hike to those who are able.
-Here's my experience!
+Here's my experience on the hiker-friendly Mt.
+Whitney Trail!

-Highlights
+**Highlights**

 - Beautiful Scenery: There are stunning views all the way up to the summit.
 - Entering Sequoia National Park: Gaining access to the park after a challenging climb felt like a significant achievement.

-Lowlights
+**Lowlights**

 - Physical Strain: The climb, especially the 99 switchbacks, was physically demanding and demoralizing at times.
 - Rocky Trails: The rocky terrain on the descent proved to be uncomfortable and tiring.